Tuesday, December 11, 2007

 There’s a great scene that occurs at the Brody dinner table where Roy Schieder’s Sheriff Brody, having allowed the beach to stay open and a kid to die (and maybe also Tippin, the frisbee-catching dog) is lost in wine-soaked regret.
 His younger son, with cool 1970s haircut looks at him in a direct, wide-eyed way that nowadays would have been cut (it’s too vague), imitates all his dad's expressions and movements; and Roy says “Give me a kiss,” The kid says “Why?” and Roy says, “because I need it.”

 Spielberg’s camera is behind Scheider’s head and we see the boy run up to kiss his dad on the cheek, someone is at the door just then and Roy gives him a good-natured “Get outta here” and sends him running off.

 That sort of fear is an essential ingredient in the stew of emotions a boy should have for his dad, along with respect, admiration, and so forth.
 Without it, the kid feels exposed to the dangers of life outside the parental sphere and even INSIDE the parental sphere, since dad is a "weakling" who can't protect the family.
 If there were zombies out your window or sharks in the bay, would you want some sensitive guy like Greg Kinnear as a dad?
 Can't you just see Greg Kinnear as a child psychologist dad, trying to placate the shark with some warm homemade chum and sympathetic understanding?

-Brody's kid obviously has some trepidation about his big tall dad, and thus his seeing him dad in this moment of weakness could be a damaging moment for his developing psyche... but it's not.
+Brody's kid obviously has some trepidation about his big tall sheriff father, and seeing him in this moment of melancholy weakness could damage his developing psyche... but it's doesn't.
 Though Brody actually needs the validation and support his kid provides, he is able to ask for it in a gruff but loving and offhand manner.
 He needn't beg or pleas for love like Greg Kinnear in GODSEND, for example.
-Once he has the kiss, Brophy returns to the figure of authority and orders the kid out of his sight, but with an almost mock-macho New York City panache.
+Once he has the kiss, Brody returns to the figure of authority and orders the kid out of his sight, but with an almost mock-macho New York City panache.
 "Ged oudda heah."